HACKERALERT/Picocrypt/README.md

 <br><br><p align="center"><img align="center" src="https://i.imgur.com/JgjSLU0.png" alt="Picocrypt"></p><br><br>

 Picocrypt is a <i>very tiny</i> (hence "Pico"), very simple, yet very secure file encryption tool.
 It uses the modern ChaCha20-Poly1305 cipher suite as well as Argon2, making it about as secure and modern of an encryption tool as you'll ever get your hands on.
+It's very simple to use, which allows anyone to start encrypting private files, no matter what level of experience they have with computers.
 Picocrypt's focus is <i>security</i>, so it might be slightly slower and less attractive visually than others.

-# Screenshot
-Here's what Picocrypt looks like:
 <p align="center"><img alt="Screenshot" src="https://i.imgur.com/S3cNkiL.png"></p>

 # Download